-Make sure you are providing the right nutrition and the right training!
+Make sure you are providing the right nutrition to any dog challenge and or training!

-There are dogs that has muscles due to natural physiognomy, some of them might be descendant of a strong developed breed, other are only company dogs but at the end almost any dog can develop strength and muscles, so it is important to identify if your dog breed tends naturally develops muscle due to its nature or if your dog is only a “bruce lee” that means a strong guy but with small muscles!!
-Any of the scenarios we recommend you to be patient and define what are your goals to start working on them!
+There are dogs that has muscles due it’s natural physiognomy, some of them might be descendant of a strong developed breed, other are only company dogs but at the end almost any dog can develop strength and muscles, so it is important to identify if your dog breed tends naturally develops muscle due to its nature or if your dog is only a “bruce lee” that means a strong guy but with small muscles!!
+Any scenario we recommend you to be patient and define what goals you’d like to achieve to develop your Dog Challenge!

-Here are some recommendations if you are looking to develop muscles in your dog, these recommendations were developed in more than 10 years of experience with Boxer dogs:
+Here are some recommendations if you are looking to develop muscles in your pal, these recommendations were developed in more than 10 years of experience with Boxer, Husky and Belgian Malinois dogs:

-Make sure your Dog is at least 1 year old, if not you can start with daily walks or even daily runs, walks and runs are perfect to start conditioning your dog muscles and even yours!
-Also by doing this you will develop your dog´s cardio system, in this way your dog will be ready to start with jumps training or even weight pulling!
+Make sure your Dog is at least 1 year old, believe me, you do not want to start with weigh pulling when your dog is still growing, this may impact joints, so if your friend is still young you can start with daily walks or even daily runs, walks and runs are perfect to start conditioning your dog muscles and even yours!
+Also by doing this you will develop your dog´s cardio system, in this way your dog will be ready to start with jumps training or even weight pulling training!

-Once you see a progress on your dog (on daily walks or runs), it may take until a month depending if your dog is a beginner, so be patient, keep in mind that not all dogs are willing to cooperate so we recommend to execute any exercise as a play, you can identify which toy your dog prefers and initially use it as bait or just let your dog play with the toy after a training session
+it may take until sometime to see a progress on your dog’s endurance, so be patient, keep in mind that not all dogs are made for training or working sessions so we recommend to execute any exercise as a play, you can include toys so you can identify which toy, chewer or even treats he prefers and initially use these tools as bait or just let your dog play with the toy after a training session

-Try different exercises – Trainings, Jumps, Skate, Biking, Weight Pulling, Canicross, and Obstacles or just through the ball!
+Try different exercises – Run, Walks, Jumps, Canicross, Obstacles or just through the ball!
 Once you identify what exercise your dog prefers you can test different modes or increase the difficulty or intensity level

 You can choose any of these options or let your dog choose by practicing all of them and paying special attention to that one you notice your dog really enjoys